 Weekly daily energy expenditure; Weekly duration spent in different activity intensities; Context (occupational or leisure)

-A first follow-up of ActiLaus started in April 2018.
+A second follow-up of ActiLaus started in October 2021.

 Prof. Peter Vollenweider